ATL (film): Plot

-Rashad Swann (T.I.) is a teen living in Mechanicsville, Atlanta, Georgia with his Uncle George (Mykelti Williamson), and his little brother, Ant (Evan Ross).
+Rashad is a teen living in Atlanta, Georgia, with his Uncle George,and his little brother Ant.
 He and his brother were raised by George since their parents died in a car accident, and they work with him as part of his custodial company.
 When not working or finishing his last semester of high school, Rashad spends most of his time with his friends.

-Rashad is a talented artist but does not see much of a future in that field as he has become accustomed to working the family business, cleaning offices and building spaces.
-Benjamin “Esquire” Gordon (Jackie Long), Rashad's best friend, goes to Mount Paran Academy, a private school on the opposite side of town from where they live, and has dreams of attending Briton University, an Ivy League college after senior year.
-However, he finds out that he will need a letter of recommendation from someone of high stature to better his chances of acceptance at said school.
+Rashad is a talented artist but does not see much of a future in that field as he has become accustomed to working the family business.
+Esquire, Rashad's best friend, goes to a prep school on the opposite side of town from where they live, and is trying to attend an Ivy League college after senior year.
+However, he finds out that he will need a letter of recommendation from someone of high stature to better his chances of acceptance at the school he wants to attend.